gillianomenezes/notes/fluent_python/3_dict_and_sets/dict_and_sets.md

 []
 ```
 ### Imutable mappings
-Since Python 3.3 types module offers a wrapper class called MappingProxyType; given an mapping, this class returns an mappingproxy instance, which is a read only view from the original mapping.
+Since Python 3.3 types module offers a wrapper class called MappingProxyType; given a mapping, this class returns a mappingproxy instance, which is a read only view from the original mapping.
 Example:
 ```
 >> from types import MappingProxyType